 Douglas grew up in the Pee Dee Region of South Carolina in the city of Bennettsville.
 After graduating with honors and receiving a B.A. in Political Science from Clemson University, Douglas attended law school at the Charleston School of Law.

 While a law student, Douglas served as Vice-President of the Student Trial Lawyers Organization and gained a wide range of legal experiences.
-He worked for the First Circuit Solicitor's Office where he was able to gain valuable experience in both Family Court and General Sessions Court.
-While at the Solicitor's Office, he worked on a death penalty case, assisted in and observed many jury trials, and worked diligently with the Department of Juvenile Justice to find alternative placement for troublesome juveniles.
+He worked for the First Circuit Solicitor's Office where he was able to gain valuable experience in both Family and General Sessions Court.

 Prior to joining Yarborough Applegate, Douglas worked with his father at the Douglas Jennings Law Firm, LLC in Bennettsville, SC.
-Working in a small firm environment with his father allowed him to gain a broad range of legal experience in the areas of: parole cases, dram shop (bar and alcohol) liability, insurance and bad faith litigation, motor vehicle accidents, medical malpractice, as well as many serious criminal offenses including murder and manslaughter.
+Working in a small firm environment with his father allowed him to gain a broad range of legal experience in both criminal and civil litigation.

-Prior to attending law school, Douglas worked for Senator Lindsey Graham on Capitol Hill and with South Carolina's largest full-service marketing/advertising firm, Erwin-Penland, Inc. in Greenville.
-Douglas is a member of the South Carolina Association for Justice, formerly known as South Carolina Trial Lawyers, and the Charleston County Bar Association.
+Prior to attending law school, Douglas worked on Capitol Hill for a short time and then with South Carolina's largest full-service marketing/advertising firm, Erwin-Penland, Inc., in Greenville.
+Douglas is a member of the South Carolina Association for Justice, formerly known as South Carolina Trial Lawyers Association, the Charleston County Bar Association, and the James L. Petigru Inn of Court.

 David Lail is a trial lawyer committed to representing those harmed by the actions of others.
 In addition to helping the injured and their families, David represents victims of bad faith insurance practices, landowners in condemnation actions, and plaintiffs in business litigation.Read More